 Where do I find good recipes?

 I ranted about how to find a good recipe with key criteria to keep an eye out for (e.g. missing ingredients, reviews, precision).
-So, with an understanding of how to find a good recipe, here are places where I look for inspiration.

 How do I start cooking for the first time as an adult?